JiFish/discord-ai-storyteller/readme.md

 - `!testdice`

-  Test dice rolls strings by replying with all possible outcomes as a DM.
+  Test dice rolls strings by replying with all possible outcomes.

 ## Config Variables